PrimusInterParess/RaceCorp/README.md

 Asp.Net-Core application

-RC is web based applicaiton for sharing mountain bike rides and races.
+> RC is web based applicaiton for sharing mountain bike rides and races.
 Users can easely login, register and connect to each other.
+> Registered users can create race and ride event where other users could register for.
+Also registered users could create team and other users could join them.
+> Users can connect to each other by sending and receiving request for connection.Can send messages one-another,troughout the chat system using live chat communication > using SignalR connection.

 Technologies